nanajr007/CAT_project_dennissilveramos./README.md

 # CAT_project_dennissilveramos.
-this is a personal portfolio
-each file contains content used to make the portfolio website the website is made using htmml and css on the portfolio page at projects there is a project . the project is an attemt to create an animated website using html and css for a cyber security company
+this is a personal portfolio that is built using html and css.Each file contains content that has been used in making this portfolio.
+In the portfolio under projects there is a project of an attempt in building an animated cyber security company website using html and css